hitliaomq/CourseProject/README.md

 > This is a project of  *Mechanics of Materials* in grade two of undergraduate

+MatMecCal(Materials Mechanics Calculator) is a open source program to handle the force analysis of simple beam and cantilever beam based on MATLAB.
+It has following features:

+- [ ] Object: simple beam and cantilever beam
+- [ ] Force Type:  Force(Concentrated or uniformly distributed) and Couple(Concentrated)
+- [ ] Problem Type: Statically determinate problem and Statically indeterminate problem
+- [ ] Section Type:  Rectangle or Circular or Annular or I-type
+- [ ] GUI(Graphic User Interface) in Chinese

 ## RayHeat

 > This is a project of  *Principle of Transmission* in grade three of undergraduate